Acidicts/RPKey/JOURNAL.md

 **Total time spent: 2.5h == 150 mins**

-# August 19th: Decided to redo pcb design!
+# August 19th:
+## Decided to redo pcb design!

 Renaming the Project to PiKey and starting to create a new pcb design

-# August 19th: Created 2nd iteration of my PCB Design!
+## Created 2nd iteration of my PCB Design!

 Created new pcb to follow drc requirments